bassosimone/ffi-utils/measurement_kit/ffi/README.md

 }
 ```

+### status.measurement_done

-- `"status.measurement_done"`: (object) Emitted when a measurement is done.
+Emitted when a measurement is done.
 This is emitted regardless of whether there were any failures during the measurement.

 This event includes the following attributes: